raymondpang365/version-control-guide/README.md

  Never use rebase here, as the target merge branch is public.
 Use merge instead to avoid tangling codes from two branches

 2 CI / CD Workflow
 1. Set a Github action prehook that will automatically do linting, unit testing, integration testing and test if it can build in local/remote environment.
 They pull request can be uploaded only if everything pass.
-2. git merge feature master to merge feature branch new codes to master locally.
-3. On the development branch, integration testing can be done daily with a cron job.
+2. On the development branch, integration testing can be done daily with a cron job.
-4.
-Optimally, there should be a continuous integration tool to automate, such as rultor.com
+3. Optimally, there should be a continuous integration tool to automate, such as rultor.com

 ## 6) Delivery, Deploy and Release (to be confirmed)